NTIG-Uppsala/trayls/README.md

 - The code should not be in the main branch if the program is not running, nor should there be any errors.
 All code must therefore pass a pull request whenever the code is pulled.
 - Make sure that the product is presentable when the presentation is due.
 - Commit messages and description needs to be clear.
-- For code to be in the main branch, it needs to be approved by at least 2 other people.
 - Move over the corresponding post-it note to 'Done' whenever the DoD requirements above have been met.
 - Make absolutely sure that the DoD requirements have been met.